proteusx/Palamedes/README.md

-Palamedes has been tested with Windows XP, Vista, 7, 8 and 10, is extremely fast and unintrusive and fully portable (i.e. it installs nothing in the system directories not it affects the registry in any way).
+Palamedes has been tested with Windows XP, Vista, 7, 8 and 10, is extremely fast and unintrusive and fully portable (i.e. it installs nothing in the system directories nor it affects the registry in any way).
 To use it, place the executable and its dll in the same directory (preferably in \Program Files\palamedes\ and create a Desktop shortcut for palamedes.exe) and double click on `palamedes.exe`.
 If all is in order an icon will appear in the